How do you know if back pain is muscular?

 Prevent future muscle pain

-In conclusion, determining whether back pain is of muscular origin is based on careful observation of the symptoms and the circumstances in which the pain appears.
+In conclusion, determining whether back pain is muscular in origin relies on careful observation of the symptoms and the circumstances surrounding the pain's onset.
 Localized pain, felt as tension or stiffness, is often muscular, especially if it follows physical exertion or poor posture.
-However, it is essential to listen to your body and consult a healthcare professional if the pain persists, worsens or is accompanied by other unusual symptoms.
-Taking care of your back involves a combination of prevention, listening and, if necessary, appropriate intervention.
+However, it is essential to listen to your body and consult a healthcare professional if the pain persists, worsens, or is accompanied by other unusual symptoms.
+Taking care of your back involves a combination of prevention, listening, and, if necessary, appropriate intervention.